Church of Saint George (Tulkarm): Renovation

 In 1890 the church was completely restored, in 1914 it was restored by Greece, and it was restored by United Kingdom before World War II, and in 1942 it was restored again by Greece, and it was also restored in the years 1952 and 1967.
 In 2006 the entire church was renovated.

-In 2015, the UNESCO and the Government of Sweden renovated two of the buildings inside the church, under supervision of the Palestinian National Authority, the Palestine Liberation Organization, the Greek Orthodox Patriarchate, the Center for Cultural Heritage Preservation (CCHP), and the Municipality of Tulkarm.
+In 2015, the UNESCO and the Government of Sweden renovated two of the buildings inside the church, under the supervision of the Palestinian National Authority, the Palestine Liberation Organization, the Greek Orthodox Patriarchate, the Center for Cultural Heritage Preservation (CCHP), and the Municipality of Tulkarm.

 Today

 All Christian religious events are held in the church; Christmas, Lent, Easter, and others.
 Christian events important in the church are chaired by Patriarch Theophilos III of Jerusalem or by archbishop Theodosios (Hanna).

 Every year on Christmas, an official delegations from the Palestinian National Authority visits the church to offer congratulations of Christmas.